 The Razor Crest crash lands on an ice world as he tries to avoid two annoying New Republic X-Wing pilots (Dave Filoni returns!) who give him the business for being in that sector.
 Mando says “Forget this” and heads for the world but unfortunately crashes and is stuck with the child and his passenger on the ice world.
 We see a familiar species from Rebels attack Mando and his friends and let’s just say I am happy my arachnophobia did not prevent me from watching the chase scenes.

-The episode was a lot of fun and super creative but the New Republic soldiers confused me heavily as there really was no reason for them to bother Mando and I expected there to be more resolution at the end.
+The Mandalorian Chapter 10 was a lot of fun and super creative but the New Republic soldiers confused me heavily as there really was no reason for them to bother Mando and I expected there to be more resolution at the end.
 Also, the fact that the Razor Crest was able to fly in space while it was “open” contradicts basic science.
 I know Star Wars doesn’t care about science but this is basic stuff.
 Thinking back the New Republic guys mentioned something about bounties but I had trouble keeping up with their dialogue.

 This episode gets an A for creativity but it gets a B- for anticlimactic action and poor plot details.

 The Mandalorian is streaming exclusively on Disney Plus NOW!

 Max Nocerino is a regular Staff Writer for The Future of the Force.
 He is a passionate Star Wars fan and loves the literature of the galaxy far, far away.
 Follow him on Twitter where he shares his love of the Force frequently!